fdv/running-elasticsearch-fun-profit/001-getting-started.md

 ## What's an Elasticsearch cluster?

-An Elasticsearch cluster is a node or a group of nodes filling the following roles:
+A cluster is a host or a group of hosts running Elasticsearch and configured with the same `cluster name`.
+The default `cluster name` is `elasticsearch` but using it in production is not recommended.

+Each host in an Elasticsearch cluster can fulfill one or multiple roles in the following:

+### Master node

-Master node: the master node controls the cluster.
-It gives joining nodes informations about the cluster, decides where the data is located, and decides to reallocate the missing data when a node leaves.
-When multiple nodes can handle the master role, Elasticsearch chooses an elected master.
-When the elected master leaves the cluster, another master node takes over the role of elected master.
+The master nodes control the cluster.
+They gives joining nodes informations about the cluster, decides where to move the data, and reallocates the missing data when a node leaves.
+When multiple nodes can handle the master role, Elasticsearch elects an acting master.
+The acting master is called `elected master` When the elected master leaves the cluster, another master node takes over the role of elected master.

-HTTP nodes: Elasticsearch provides a REST API for indexing, querying and administrating the cluster.
-Elasticsearch REST API listens on port 9200.
+### Ingest  nodes

+An ingest node pre-processs documents before the actual document indexing happens.
+The ingest node intercepts bulk and index requests, it applies transformations, and it then passes the documents back to the index or bulk APIs.

+All nodes enable ingest by default, so any node can handle ingest tasks.
+You can also create dedicated ingest nodes.

+### Data Nodes

-Data nodes: Nodes where the data is stored.
-Data nodes are responsible for managing stored data, and performing operations on that data when queried.
+Data nodes store the indexed data.
+They are responsible for managing stored data, and performing operations on that data when queried.

-A single node can fulfil every required role, at the cost of fault tolerance and horizontal scaling.
+### Tribe Nodes

+Tribe nodes connect to multiple Elasticsearch clusters and performs operations such as search accross every connected clusters.

 TODO: [add a cluster schema](https://github.com/fdv/running-elasticsearch-fun-profit/issues/7)